 You mentioned earlier the action of God’s grace on others.
 Have you experienced God's grace in your life?

-My husband first took communion at our church wedding, and he was as joyful as a child.
+My husband first took communion at our church wedding, during which he was as joyful as a child.
 To me, it was like a downpouring of God’s grace.
 It made him more confident and focused.
 Years later, we went to the countryside.
 On our way home after liturgy and communion, I noticed the same joy in my husband.
 He did not know how to talk about grace, so he told me how he was feeling in his way.
 “There is such joy in me - but not the same joy that one would feel sitting around the table with friends.
 It is a different kind of joy,” he said.
 “The grace of God!” exclaimed.
 “I do not know what you mean, but it is a warm and peaceful feeling.
 I feel good.
 I felt the same way after our wedding.”

 The Lord touches people, and they change.
 The bustling crowds of people in the busy streets look like ants in an anthill.
 I imagine Him saying, “Do not worry, little creature.
 You will finish building your anthill someday.
 You will not be doing it alone - many others will be working, too.
 Each does their bit of the work under His guidance.
 Some will not listen.
 “You want to do it your way?
 Well, try.
 And start all over when you see that it will not work.
 Everything is providential.